 Shannon Heffernan, Co-Founder and Contributing Producer

 In addition to her work on Life of the Law, Heffernan is a producer for Chicago Public Media/WBEZ’s in-depth reporting project Front and Center, where she has reported on everything from tribal fishing rights to the validity of GED testing.
-Prior to working at Chicago Public Media/WBEZ, Heffernan was a Open Society Foundation Media Fellow.
+Prior to working at Chicago Public Media/WBEZ, Heffernan was awarded an Open Society Foundation Media Fellowship.

 Nancy Mullane, Co-Founder and Executive Producer

 Mary Adkins, LIVE LAW Producer and Blog Director

 Mary Adkins is a writer and lawyer.
 She graduated from Duke University and Yale Law School, where she co-directed the Domestic Violence Clinic for two years.
 Prior to joining the LOTL team, she was an associate at Boies, Schiller & Flexner LLP, where she also served as Pro Bono Coordinator.
 Her plays have been produced in New York and regionally, and her essays have been published in Slate, the New York Daily News, and the Yale Journal of Law & Feminism, among others.
 Read highlights of her work at maryadkins.net.